J. David Avila, MD, program director

-Geisinger's Neurology Residency Program was founded in 2012, and offers an integrated approach to teaching the physicians of tomorrow.
-The neuroscience institute is comprised of over 42 adult and 6 pediatric neurologists, 18 neurosurgeons, 38 advanced practitioners and 5 neuro-endovascular physicians.
+Geisinger's Neurology Residency Program was founded in 2012.
+The neuroscience institute is comprised of 48 adult and 11 child neurologists, 17 neurosurgeons, 40 advanced practitioners, 4 neuro-endovascular physicians and 1 genetic counselor.
 Residents benefit from innovative healthcare delivery through a multidisciplinary team of specialists at three clinical campuses.
 Training at Geisinger will give participants a level of personalized attention and clinical experience not available elsewhere.
 We take pride in partnering with you to achieve your personal and professional career goals.